Primary Advisor/Dissertation Chair

 Action Research, Curriculum Development, Survey (attitude scale, opinion, questionnaire)

 Curriculum, Environmental Studies, Science, Journals

 Johnston, Matthew, "Curriculum Development And Analysis To Encourage Positive Environmental Attitudes In High School Students" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4314.